 Hours Required: 7:00 AM to 4:00 PM daily

 Tickets Released: You can make reservations up to three months in advance from 8:00 AM MST/MDT.
-For example, on April 1, 2023, tickets will release for all of July 2023.
+For example, on April 1, 2025, tickets will be released for all of July 2025.

 A limited number will be available 1 day prior at 6:00 PM.